Inkjet Printing Software

 Clive is a recognised veteran in the digital printing industry.
 He has spent more than two decades leading the development of a wide variety of digital printer implementations including label printers, coding and marking systems, proofer printers, wide format printers, bar code printers, office printers and industrial inkjet systems.
 In 2005, Clive helped to found TTP Meteor, now Meteor Inkjet Ltd (www.meteorinkjet.com).
 Meteor Inkjet is the leading independent specialist in industrial inkjet printhead driving solutions.
 Working closely with all major industrial inkjet printhead manufacturers, Meteor supplies production ready electronics and software used by printer OEMs and print system builders world-wide.
 Meteor Inkjet is headquartered near Cambridge, UK and is a wholly owned subsidiary of Global Graphics (Euronext: GLOG).
 Prior to Meteor Inkjet, Clive spent much of his career as a consultant with the Technology Partnership and before this as an R&D engineer for Schlumberger Industries.
 He has a degree in Natural Sciences (Physics) from Cambridge University.

 AVA CADCAM, UK

-Kerry is an International Sales Executive for AVA CAD CAM, where she’s worked for the last 4 years.
+Kerry is an International Sales Executive for AVA CAD CAM, where she has worked for the last 4 years.
 She has a Bachelors degree in Modern European Languages and a Masters in Translation and Interpreting from the University of Manchester, with particular focus on Italy and Southern Europe.
-Kerry’s main role for AVA involves identifying clients needs, supplying appropriate software solutions and ensuring a complete, seamless and colour managed workflow for their Digital Print process.
+Kerry’s main role for AVA involves identifying client's needs, supplying appropriate software solutions and ensuring a complete, seamless and colour managed workflow for their digital print process.
 The identification and implementation of these solutions often entails regular onsite, technical visits to AVA’s worldwide customer base.